aksharpatel47/Phaser-Typescript-Tutorials-Code/Readme.md

 Please have a look at the individual tutorials Readme, to know more about the author and a link to the original article.

-If you find any issue in the code or if you have a better way of doing something, please let me know.
+If you find any issue in the code or know any optimizations that I can add, please let me know.
 Thanks.

 Phaser Version: 2.3.0